chongwee0312/ibm_data_engineering/project_02/README.md

+# Project Title
+Acquiring and Processing Information on the World's Largest Banks

 # Introduction
 In this project, a complete ETL pipeline will be created to access a real-world data and process it to meet the requirements.